PET PLANNING

 No matter your pup’s age, routine and unexpected trips to the vet tend to come with pet parenthood.
 But costs shouldn’t keep you from being able to get your dog the care they need.
 A MetLife Pet Insurance policy can help make pet care, from birth to crossing the rainbow bridge, more affordable by potentially reimbursing you for covered and approved expenses.

 You can take your pup to any licensed vet in the U.S. and customize your coverage to fit your budget and your pet’s needs.
 Plus, there are no breed or age restrictions on our policies.
-Start by getting a free quote today and see how MetLife Pet Insurance — winner of the “Pet Insurance of the Year” award at the 2023 Pet Innovations Award Program — can help you save money.
+Start by getting a free quote today, and see how MetLife Pet Insurance — winner of the “Pet Insurance of the Year” award8 at the 2024 Pet Innovations Award Program — can help you save money.